 - The potatoes take longer to cook, so start cooking them first.
 Red potatoes are best because they do not get too mushy.

-- This seafood bowl recipe calls for crab legs and shrimp, but you can add or take away any shellfish you would like.
+- This seafood boil recipe calls for crab legs and shrimp, but you can add or take away any shellfish you would like.

-- Some of the best recipe for seafood boil include boiled eggs!
+- Some of the best recipes for a seafood boil include boiled eggs!
 You should definitely give it a try.

 Video of the best seafood boil recipe:

-Yes!
-Most of the time, I purchase frozen shrimp and crab legs.
+Yes you can use frozen seafood for this recipe.
 Sometimes- it's cheaper, or just easier to find.
-Most frozen seafood is fully cooked, and then frozen.
+Also, most frozen seafood is fully cooked, and then frozen.

 Keep that in mind and adjust cooking times accordingly.
 If it is pre-cooked, cut the cooking time by 5-10 minutes.
-Try to get the jumbo shrimp w/ shell on if you're buying frozen.
-It tends to stay juicy and plump!
+Try to get the jumbo shrimp with the shell on if you're buying frozen.

 Keep in mind the various type of seafood you will be adding to your low country boil.
 They will all cook at different speeds.